The Cost of Family Violence: November is Family Violence Prevention Month

 Family Violence Prevention Month

-Many of us have had a friend or family member who has suffered from family violence.
-Ending the abuse and preventing further violence are necessary steps in their path to recovery.
-The healing journey can be long and difficult.
-Our personal relationships can play a key role in recovery.
+Many of us have had a friend or family member who has or is experiencing family violence.
+Family violence often happens in isolation and therefore many may not be aware that they know someone experiencing it.
+Spreading awareness on abuse and preventing farther harm are necessary steps in supporting a survivor.
+The healing journey can be long and difficult, and personal relationships can play a key role in a survivor’s outcomes.

-As human beings we are wired for connection.
-It is a basic human need.
-From the beginning of life, we seek mental and emotional connections with those closest to us, our family.
+As human beings we are wired for connection, it is a basic human need.
+From the beginning of life, we seek mental and emotional connections with those closest to us, such as our friends and family.
 Ideally, our family provides the basics of life.
 This is where we learn to connect and form our values, beliefs and behavioral patterns.
-The family is the basic unit of society which means that the strength of the family directly affects society.

 Families can be the best place to raise the next generation.
 They can provide for the mental, emotional, and physical needs of each family member in a safe space.
 Although families have many goals, the primary goal is to ensure that the next generation has healthy, happy, citizens that are prepared to contribute meaningfully to their community and society.
 A breakdown in family care leads to a need for greater community support.

 Family violence disrupts healthy growth and development and changes the dynamics of familial relationships.
-Abuse is a pattern of attitudes and behaviors that lead to an unequal balance of power and control in the family.
-This imbalance can lead to mental, emotional, and physical harm to all family members of any generation.
+Abuse is a pattern of attitudes and behaviors that lead to an unequal balance of power and control in the relationship.
+This imbalance can lead to harm for all family members of any generation, which could include mental, emotional, physical, or financial harm.
 The effects of this harm are then carried into society because the things we are taught at home influence our choices and become a part of who we are.
 In this way, family violence affects every person in our community.

-November is Family Violence Prevention Month, an opportunity to raise awareness about family violence and learn about the resources available to help end it.
+November is Family Violence Prevention Month.
+It is an opportunity to raise awareness about family violence and learn about the resources available to help end it.
 This issue affects everyone one way or another.
-It has financial, mental, emotional, physical, and social side effects, whether a survivor or a supporter.
+It has financial, mental, emotional, physical, and social side effects, whether you are a survivor or a supporter.

 How many people are living with family violence in canada?

-The Government of Canada estimates that roughly 2% of Canadian women are living in abusive relationships (Government of Canada, 2012).
-That seems like a small percentage but that means 391,400 women are living with abusive family circumstances.
-This statistic does not include the children that are living in those homes, men, or elders, that might also be living with abuse.
+The Government of Canada reports that roughly 1% of Canadians are living in abusive relationships (Statistics Canada, 2023).
+That seems like a small percentage but that means 279,787 adults are living with family violence.
+This statistic does not include the children and youth that are living in those homes and could also be witnessing or experiencing violence.
 The government further states that only 1 in 5 people report family violence incidents to the police (Statistics Canada, 2023).
-This means that the numbers could be significantly higher if more people were able to or felt safe reporting their abuse.
+This means that the numbers could be significantly higher if more people were able or felt safe to report their abuse (possibly as many as 1,398,935 people).

 What is the cost of family violence?

-In 2009, the cost of domestic violence in Canada was $7,420,301,324 (Government of Canada, 2012).
-Today, that number is much higher.
-This is a financial description that covers the costs to the victim, the justice system, taxpayers, and third-party organizations that assist victims-survivors.
-It does not consider the full effects of abuse on the physical, mental, emotional, or developmental effects on the victims-survivors and their families and friends.
+In a one-of-a-kind study done in 2009, the Government of Canada found that the cost of domestic violence in Canada was $7,420,301,324 (Government of Canada, 2012).
+This is a financial description that covers the costs to the victim, the justice system, taxpayers, and third-party organizations that assist survivors.
+This study was done 15 years ago, when we consider inflation, the total cost today could be significantly higher.
+This cost also does not consider the emotional, mental, physical, or developmental effects of abuse on victims-survivors and their families and friends.

 Who pays for these services?

-63% of the total costs are paid by the government, 29% are paid by the victim, and 7% are paid by private organizations.
-That means everyone pays for family violence through their tax dollars.
-This works out to approximately $225 each per year.
-(Government of Canada, 2012)
+In 2009, 63% of the total costs were paid by the government, 29% were paid by the survivor, and 7% were paid by private organizations.
+This means everyone pays for family violence through their tax dollars.
+It worked out to approximately $220 per taxpayer that year (Government of Canada, 2012).

 What about the emotional costs of family violence?